 - Cthulhumanoid: The Kraken, a playable race that resemble the Great Old One.
 Also, the villainous Octopons, which more closely resemble cephalopods than humanoids.

 - Dying Race: The Doreen, Kraken and Scurrilans.
 The Kraken were pretty much wiped out by the Sea Hags.
 The Doreen got the short end of the stick in the aftermath.
 As for the Scurrilans, no more than 200 were created, and they don't get along...

-- Green-Skinned Space Babe - Actually Masaquani can have skin of any color... and they're not from space...
-It still counts though.
+- Green-Skinned Space Babe: The Masaquani, who can have skin of any color, although they're not from space.

 - Prehistoria: The savage island of Torath-Ka.

 - The Remnant: Kraken civilization has been pounded to rubble, but Grand Admiral Caspian has never stopped trying to find a way to fight the Sea Hags.

 - Sea Monster: It's a nautical fantasy setting, so sea monsters are to be expected.

 - Shout-Out: In the foreword, the author mentions the Pirates of the Caribbean films and The Pirates Of Darkwater as his primary inspirations.
 One of the adventures is a Shout-Out to "The Shadow Over Innsmouth" via the film Dagon, and another references the Oak Island Money Pit.